chrisant996/clink/docs/clink.md

 <a name="prompt-transient"></a>`prompt.transient` | `off` | Controls when past prompts are collapsed ([transient prompts](#transientprompts)).  `off` = never collapse past prompts, `always` = always collapse past prompts, `same_dir` = only collapse past prompts when the current working directory hasn't changed since the last prompt.
 <a name="readline_hide_stderr"></a>`readline.hide_stderr` | False | Suppresses stderr from the Readline library.
 Enable this if Readline error messages are getting in the way.
 <a name="terminal_adjust_cursor_style"></a>`terminal.adjust_cursor_style` | True | When enabled, Clink adjusts the cursor shape and visibility to show Insert Mode, produce the visible bell effect, avoid disorienting cursor flicker, and to support ANSI escape codes that adjust the cursor shape and visibility.
 But it interferes with the Windows 10 Cursor Shape console setting.
 You can make the Cursor Shape setting work by disabling this Clink setting (and the features this provides).
-<a name="terminal_color_emoji"></a>`terminal.color_emoji` | `auto` | Set this to indicate whether the terminal program draws emoji using colored double width characters.
+<a name="terminal_color_emoji"></a>`terminal.color_emoji` | `auto` | Set this to indicate whether the terminal program draws emojis using colored double width characters.
 This needs to be set accurately in order for Clink to display the input line properly when it contains emoji characters.
-When set to `off` Clink assumes emoji are rendered using 1 character cell.
-When set to `on` Clink assumes emoji are rendered using 2 character cells.
-When set to `auto` (the default) Clink tries to predict how emoji will be rendered based on OS version and terminal program.
+When set to `off` Clink assumes emojis are rendered using 1 character cell.
+When set to `on` Clink assumes emojis are rendered using 2 character cells.
+When set to `auto` (the default) Clink tries to predict how emojis will be rendered based on OS version and terminal program.
 <a name="terminal_differentiate_keys"></a>`terminal.differentiate_keys` | False | When enabled, pressing <kbd>Ctrl</kbd>-<kbd>H</kbd> or <kbd>I</kbd> or <kbd>M</kbd> or <kbd>[</kbd> generate special key sequences to enable binding them separately from <kbd>Backspace</kbd> or <kbd>Tab</kbd> or <kbd>Enter</kbd> or <kbd>Esc</kbd>.
 <a name="terminal_east_asian_ambiguous"></a>`terminal.east_asian_ambiguous` |`auto` | There is a group of East Asian characters whose widths are ambiguous in the Unicode standard.
 This setting controls how to resolve the ambiguous widths.
 By default this is set to `auto`, but some terminal hosts may require setting this to a different value to work around limitations in the terminal hosts.
 Setting this to `font` measures the East Asian Ambiguous character widths using the current font.
 Setting it to `one` uses 1 as the width, or `two` uses 2 as the width.
 When this is 'auto' (the default) and the current code page is 932, 936, 949, or 950 then it tries to automatically measure the width based on which terminal host and font are used, or for any other code pages (including UTF8) it uses 1 as the width.
 The `%CLINK_EAST_ASIAN_AMBIGUOUS%` environment variable overrides this setting.
 <a name="terminal_emulation"></a>`terminal.emulation` | `auto` | Clink can either emulate a virtual terminal and handle ANSI escape codes itself, or let the console host natively handle ANSI escape codes. `native` = pass output directly to the console host process, `emulate` = clink handles ANSI escape codes itself, `auto` = emulate except when running in ConEmu, Windows Terminal, WezTerm, or Windows 10 new console.